-Actions Milestones Outcome Action Wales Audit Office pilot recommendations on scrutiny, internal and external communication, engagement, appraisals process, equality and the Welsh Language.
-Workshop with Members, Staff Reps, Leadership Team to explore how to improve in these areas Action recommendations from these workshops Pilot mechanisms to promote internal communication and collaboration The Authority has effective governance mechanisms in place and sees improvement in how it delivers on scrutiny, communication, engagement, appraisal process, equality and the Welsh Language.
-[NPMP: DE2, DE3, DE5] Include standard section on committee reports on implication for 5 ways of working.
-Section included on reports to NPA Members are considering the 5 ways of working when making decisions.
-[NPMP: L1, D5] Participate in engagement opportunities on designated landscapes provided by the Welsh Government.
-Attendance at Welsh Government Working Groups Partnerships and collaborative working is delivering the landscapes, rich ecosystems and vibrant rural communities across National Parks and Areas of Outstanding Natural Beauty in Wales.
-[NPMP: L1, DE5] Achieving Advanced Members Charter Completion of PDR or self- assessmentTraining plan in place Members have skills necessary to scrutinise the Authority and make decisions.
-[NPMP: L1, L3, DE5]
+Actions Milestones Outcome Action Wales Audit Office pilot recommendations on scrutiny, internal and external communication, engagement, appraisals process, equality and the Welsh Language Workshop with Members, Staff Reps, Leadership Team to explore how to improve in these areas Action recommendations from these workshops Pilot internal newsletter and other mechanisms to promote internal communication and collaboration The Authority has effective governance mechanisms in place and sees improvement in how it delivers on scrutiny, communication, engagement, appraisal process, equality and the Welsh Language.
+[NPMP: DE2, DE3, DE5] Include standard section on committee reports on implication for 5 ways of working Section included on reports to NPA Members are considering the 5 ways of working when making decisions.
+[NPMP: L1, D5].
+Participate in engagement opportunities on designated landscapes provided by the Welsh Government Attendance at Welsh Government Working Groups Partnerships and collaborative working is delivering the landscapes, rich ecosystems and vibrant rural communities across National Parks and Areas of Outstanding Natural Beauty in Wales [NPMP: L1, DE5]

-Submission Annual performance reports on Welsh Language Standards Report Produced and approved by NPA Report submitted to Welsh Language Commissioner Authority complies with Welsh Language Standards.
-[NPMP: DE2, DE4] Annual Equality report Report Produced as part of Annual Report on Meeting Well-being Objectives and approved by NPA Report published on website before March 2019 Authority complies with Equality Act.
+Achieving Advanced Members Charter Completion of PDR or self- assessmentTraining plan in placeSubmission Members have skills necessary to scrutinise the Authority and make decisions [NPMP: L1, L3, DE5] Annual performance reports on Welsh Language Standards Report Produced and Approved by NPA Report submitted to Welsh Language Commissioner Authority complies with Welsh Language Standards.
+[NPMP: DE2, DE4] Annual performance report - Equality Report Produced as part of Annual Report on Meeting Well-being Objectives and Approved by NPA Report published on website before March 2019 Authority complies with Equality Act.
 [NPMP: DE2] Support staff to deliver on General Data Protection Regulations compliance.
-Data Protection Officer in place.
-Data register and update of policy and guidance for staff in place.
-Data Protection awareness raising week held.
-Review of Privacy Notices.
-Data Protection Impact Assessment framework in place.
-Authority has robust data protection mechanisms in place.
-[NPMP: DE2, DE5] Development of Fundraising Strategy.
-Draft Fundraising Strategy produced Fundraising Strategy approved Supporter database is in place.
-Information safely stored in line with data protection requirements and language preference noted on system.
-Organisation is financially sustainable in the long term enabling it to achieve its well-being objective and contribute to the delivery of the National Park Management Plan and Pembrokeshire Well-being Plan [NPMP: L1, DE5] Creation of Authority wide framework to help prioritise projects for funding opportunities.
-Framework in place Key projects identified through the framework and prioritised for pursuing funding opportunities A prioritisation process is in place for pursuing funding opportunities for projects that deliver on National Park Management Plan Policies and Corporate Well-being Objectives.
-[NPMP: L1, DE5] Establish a Charitable Trust.
-Governance and legal framework in place for establishing Charitable Trust.
-Charitable Trust established.
-Charitable Trust in operation.
-Charitable trust set up to support work of the Pembrokeshire Coast National Park to enable funding to be generated from a broader range of sources.
-The charitable trust's purposes are aligned with the Authority's purposes.
+Data Protection Officer in place Data register and update of policy and guidance for staff in place.
+Data Protection awareness raising week held Review of Privacy Notice Data Protection Impact Assessment framework in place Authority has robust data protection mechanisms in place.
+[NPMP: DE2, DE5] Development of Fundraising Strategy Draft Fundraising Strategy produced Fundraising Strategy approved Supporter database is in place.
+All supporter information safely stored in line with data protection requirements and language preference noted on system.
+Organisation is financially sustainable in the long term enabling it to achieve its wellbeing objective and contribute to the delivery of the National Park Management Plan and Pembrokeshire Well-being Plan [NPMP: L1, DE5] Creation of Authority wide framework to help prioritise projects for funding opportunities Framework in place Key projects identified through the framework and prioritised for pursuing funding opportunities A prioritisation process is in place for pursuing funding opportunities for projects that deliver on National Management Plan Policies and Corporate Well-being Objectives.
 [NPMP: L1, DE5]

-Qualitative, Evaluation, Reports Learning Opportunities Compliments and Complaints Use feedback to make improvements to how we deliver services.
-[NPMP: DE2, DE5] Annual Health and Safety Report To inform priority areas to action and develop interventions where needed [NPMP: DE5].
+Qualitative and Evaluation Learning Opportunities Compliments and Complaints Use feedback to make improvements to how we deliver services [NPMP: DE2, DE5] Annual Health and Safety Report To inform priority areas to action and develop interventions where needed [NPMP: DE5]